SupaMafia/Simple-Portfolio-Calculator/README.md

 The [indices.txt] needs to be at the same folder as [SimplePortfolioCalculator.java] file

+OBS!
+Computer Resgion Setting needs to be [ English (United States) ].

 Result interpretation: Maximum Sharpe-Ratio Portfolio suggests ratio for highest excess return.
 Minimum Variance Portfolio suggests a ratio for lower risk.

 To run the Java program through Command Prompt under windows in gernal: https://www.baeldung.com/java-lang-unsupportedclassversion.